-Sunnyslope School strictly enforces the closed campus concept (Washington District policy JED).
+Sunnyslope School strictly enforces the closed campus concept.
 All students are expected to eat lunch at school, either the school lunch or a lunch brought from home.
 At the beginning of the school year all students receive a yearly menu calendar.
 This calendar describes the meals available each day.